NOAA-ORR-ERD/WebGnomeClient/WebGNOMEStack.rst

 The WebGNOME stack is a complete system for running a Web-based client-server oil spill fate and transport model.
 It consists of a number of components that all work together, and they all need to be installed and configured properly in order to work together.
 All the server-side components are written in Python, and the client is written in Javascript

-All componments are available on the NOAA-ORR-ERD organiztion on gitHub:
+All components are available on the NOAA-ORR-ERD organization on gitHub:

 https://github.com/NOAA-ORR-ERD